 Marianne O'Byrne, Ph.D., C. Psych.
 (Supervised Practice)

 Dr. O’Byrne’s recent professional experience includes work at the William Osler Health System and North York General Hospital in the adult and eating disorders services.
 She has also held positions assessing and treating for trauma-related symptoms at the Psychological Trauma Program and for depression at the Clinical Research Laboratory at the Centre for Addiction and Mental Health (CAMH) in Toronto.
 She also was a lead cognitive behavioural therapist for the treatment of Generalized Anxiety Disorder through York and Ryerson Universities.
-Dr. O’Byrne’s primary theoretical orientations are cognitive behavioural therapy (CBT) and emotion focused therapy (EFT) for adolescents, adults, and couples.
+Dr. O’Byrne’s primary theoretical orientations are cognitive behavioural therapy (CBT) and emotion focused therapy (EFT) for adults and couples.
 She has a special interest in the assessment and treatment of mood and anxiety disorders, perinatal distress, psychological and/or physical trauma within the workplace, eating disorders and body image concerns, and couples/relationship issues.

 Contact Dr. O'Byrne at firstname.lastname@example.org.